Vishnupriyaaaaaaaaaaaa/javascript-journey/README.md

-This repository contains Data Structures and Algorithms practice exercises using JavaScript for beginners.
+This repository contains practice exercises using JavaScript for beginners.

-These DSA problems will help to improve your problem-solving skills and prepare for coding interviews.
+These problems will help to improve your problem-solving skills and prepare for coding interviews.

 ## Problems Solved